daisvke/ft_otp/README.md

 # ft_otp

 ## Description
-This is a program that allows you to store an initial password in file, and that is capable of generating a new one time password every time it is requested.<br />
+This is a program that allows you to store an initial password in an encrypted file and that is capable of generating a new TOTP one time password every time it is requested.<br />

 ### Secret key
 * The `keys` folder contains a set of valid and invalid keys (for testing purpose).
 The valid keys are: `key.hex`, `key.base32`.